A Brief History of the

 - Revising the Mediator Standards of Practice to specifically address the professional practice of the family mediator.

 APFM is now at a place where the initial organizing is complete.
 In just four years, we have established APFM as the premier organization for Professional Family Mediators.
 Our non-profit status is in place.
 Our Standards of Practice have been revised and accepted widely.
 Our practice-focused webinars have been highly successful.
 Feedback on our quarterly newsletter has been exceptionally positive.
-Our membership is continually increasing.
-Each of our four annual conferences was an intellectually stimulating, interpersonally satisfying and emotionally exciting.
+Each of our annual conferences has been an intellectually stimulating, interpersonally satisfying and emotionally exciting.
 We look forward to developing public service announcements and offering new liability insurance to our members — insurance that provides for mediation before arbitration for any complaints regarding a member.
 We are on a roll, and we are very excited about things to come.
 Thanks for joining us, and WELCOME TO OUR NEW WEBSITE!